How Do I Read My Alabama Car Accident Report?

 The officer will use codes to note the road conditions, number of lanes and whether the accident occurred in a work zone.

 In this section, the officer will note the time police arrived on the scene and when any emergency responders arrived.
-It was also contain the name of the investigating officer.
+It will also contain the name of the investigating officer.